dvenor/salesforcefoundation.github.io/_posts/2018-10-22-why-we-built-our-own-ci-app.markdown

 title:    "Why We Built Our Own CI App"
 author: Jason Lantz

-excerpt: "The story of MetaCI, a crazy idea that now power Salesforce.org's Product Delivery team's daily work"
+excerpt: "The story of MetaCI, a crazy idea that now powers the Salesforce.org Product Delivery team's daily work."
 ---

 # Why We Built Our Own CI App